 Skip to content

-Smart Plugins are independent third-party plugins for Obsidian.
+Official Smart Plugins site Smart Plugins are independent third-party plugins for Obsidian.
 Smart Connections is the flagship plugin.

-Install Smart Connections, then use the note already in view to surface related notes without writing a search query.
+Install Smart Connections.
+Then use the note already in view to surface related notes without writing a search query.

 Still deciding whether Smart Connections fits your workflow?
 Start with the Smart Connections overview.